videojs/videojs-generate-karma-config/README.md

 > Type: `Boolean`
 > Default: `true`

 If we should prefer running headless browsers.
-This will change the defaults for `travisLaunchers` as well as automatic browser detection.
+This will change the defaults for `ciLaunchers` as well as automatic browser detection.
 Make sure to handle this in [`browsers`](###browsers)

 ### `detectBrowsers`